 What are typical Big Data sources?

-Big Data can be extracted from the following data sources (some examples):
+Big Data can be extracted from many possible data sources.
+Some examples:

-- sensors in the human body or other organism;
+- Sensors in the human body or other organisms.

-- logs containing surfing behavior of your website visitors.
+- Logs containing the surfing behavior of your website’s visitors.

 What Big Data ‘solutions’ are available?

-This is the most difficult question to answer because it depends on a variety of things.
-You can’t really speak about solutions when it comes to Big Data, because the specific challenge can be different for each branch or company, and may depend on what type of application you want to build and from which data source(s) you need to extract.
-Allthough, there are tens of technologies which can be helpful to exploit Big Data.
+This is the most difficult question to answer, because it depends on a variety of factors.
+It’s difficult to talk about solutions when it comes to Big Data, because the specific challenge can be different for each industry or company.
+It may depend on what type of application you want to build and from which source(s) the data needs to be extracted.
+However, there are dozens of technologies which can be helpful in exploiting Big Data.
 These technologies can be classified as follows:

 - Software for data extraction like the Twitter API.
-Often these adaptors are available as an add-on for ETL software;
+Often these adapters are available as an add-on for ETL software;

 - Software for data storage like the Hadoop Distributed File System (HDFS), but there are many alternatives;